smart-on-fhir/health-cards/FAQ/patient-onboarding.md

 ## How can I use a SMART Health Card?
 Your SMART Health Card contains information about you.
 You control who your SMART Health Card is shared with and how it’s shared.
 You might receive a SMART Health Card printed on a piece of paper or electronically from your doctor's office.

-On paper, your SMART Health Card looks like a barcode, like this:
+On paper, your SMART Health Card likely contains some printed information as well as a barcode, like this:

 <img src="https://smarthealth.cards/examples/example-00-g-qr-code-0.svg" width="250" alt="SMART Health Card QR code example" />